JoaoFavoreto/JoaoFavoreto/README.md

 - 👋 Hi, I’m @JoaoFavoreto
 - 👀 I’m interested in Computer Science, Data Science and Aeroespacial Engineering.
 - 💞️ I’m looking to collaborate on studies and new projects, with innovative ideas.
-- 📫 How to reach me: my personal e-mail is joaomarcelotajra@yahoo.com.br, and my professional e-mail is joao.favoreto.8727@ga.ita.br.
+- 📫 How to reach me: my e-mail is jmarcelotf@gmail.com.

 <!---
 JoaoFavoreto/JoaoFavoreto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.